stellastrareviews/ky4meru.github.io/docs/active-directory/passwordspraying.md

 ---

-## Disclaimer
+{: .warning }

-This exploit can **lock** a large amount of - or even all - domain accounts.
+> This exploit can **lock** a large amount of - or even all - domain accounts.
 Be careful to **not perform to much attemps** on the same usernames or ensure to **know the enforced password policy** first.

 ## Vulnerability

 For this attack, vulnerability isn't technical.
 It is simply humans too lazy to put strong and unique passwords.

 Password spraying consist in trying a very few passwords for a large amount of potential usernames.
-It is kind of the opposite of [bruteforce](/ad/bruteforce/), where you attempt many passwords.
+It is kind of the opposite of [Active Directory brute-force attack](/ad/bruteforce/), where you attempt many passwords.

 ## Prerequisites